alflanagan/useful_scripts/README.md

   * `comp`: do completion expansion for a command, as though hitting `tab` on the command line -- useful for scripts

+* __file_dupes.py__

+  Searches a file directory tree for files that are duplicates (contents are identical).
+Checks file sizes first, if it finds two or more files with the same size it runs `md5sum` to get a checksum and checks whether the results are identical.

+* __dopercent.bash__

+  `dopercent.bash NN command...`

+  Randomly executes a command, with probability NN percent.
+Useful for spot checks, simulations, etc.